Brendan Donovan Player Props: Cardinals vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks' 4.38 team ERA ranks 15th among all MLB pitching staffs.
+- The Diamondbacks have a 4.53 team ERA that ranks 17th among all MLB pitching staffs.

-- The Diamondbacks rank 24th in baseball in home runs allowed (23 total, 1.4 per game).
+- Diamondbacks pitchers combine to give up the fifth-most home runs in baseball (26 total, 1.4 per game).

-- The Diamondbacks will send Jameson (2-0) to the mound to make his second start of the season.
+- Bumgarner (0-2) takes the mound for the Diamondbacks in his fourth start of the season.
+He has a 7.90 ERA in 13 2/3 innings pitched, with eight strikeouts.

-- His last time out was on Wednesday against the Milwaukee Brewers, when the righty tossed four scoreless innings while giving up three hits.
+- The lefty last appeared in relief on Tuesday, when he tossed 2/3 innings against the St. Louis Cardinals while giving up hits.

 © 2023 Data Skrive.
 All rights reserved.